Nine social media tactics for growth

 9. Utilise paid advertising

 As we discussed in this blog, targeted paid advertising is a great way to attract customers, especially if your business is new.
-Social media advertising works especially well for e-commerce businesses, and is well worth the investment.
+Social media advertising works especially well for e-commerce shopping cart businesses, and is well worth the investment.

 The bottom line….